jonrau1/ElectricEye/docs/setup/Setup_GCP.md

     --value $PLACEHOLDER
 ```

-**NOTE!** You can also save this value as an AWS Secrets Manager Secret!
+#### NOTE: You can also save this value as an AWS Secrets Manager Secret!

-**Pro Tip**: Rotate your JSON Private Key as often as your internal SOPs dictate, you can even change the entire Parameter as long as you remember to update the `.toml`
+#### NOTE: Rotate your JSON Private Key as often as your internal SOPs dictate, you can even change the entire Parameter as long as you remember to update the `.toml`

 4. With >=Python 3.6 installed, install and upgrade `pip3` and setup `virtualenv`.